-Furthermore, in accordance with our subsidiaries' credit facilities, CC VIII and its subsidiaries are required to maintain specified financial ratios and meet financial tests.
-These financial ratios become more restrictive over time and will become more difficult to maintain during the latter half of 2003 and thereafter.
 The ability to comply with these provisions may be affected by events beyond our control.
-The breach of any of these covenants will result in a default under the applicable debt agreement or instrument and could trigger acceleration of the debt under the CC VIII credit facilities and in certain cases under other agreements governing our long-term indebtedness.
-Any default under our credit facilities or indenture governing our outstanding debt might adversely affect our growth, our financial condition and our results of operations and our ability to make payments on our publicly held notes and the CC VIII credit facilities.
+The breach of any of these covenants will result in a default under the applicable debt agreement or instrument and could trigger acceleration of the debt under the applicable agreement and in certain cases under other agreements governing our long-term indebtedness.
+Any default under our indenture might adversely affect our growth, our financial condition and our results of operations and our ability to make payments on our publicly held notes.